DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 ==== API usage

-First the clients needs to establish a connection to the RabbitMQ server.
+First, the clients need to establish a connection to the RabbitMQ server.
-The server is running on localhost and the default port 5672.
+The server is running on localhost and the default port is 5672.
 The credentials are the default credentials for RabbitMQ.

 With the following code snippets, a connection to the RabbitMQ server is established.